TechnoPagan87109/CommunityTBNL/README.md

 What is Post-Scarcity?

-In this context, Post-Scarcity refers to a society in which autonomous labor efficiently gathers the necessary resources and energy to produce everything at virtually no cost.
+In this context, Post-Scarcity refers to a society in which autonomous labor efficiently gathers the necessary resources and energy to produce everything that society needs at virtually no cost.

 Near Post-Scarcity Emulation